ryanallen/words-of-my-perfect-teacher/README.md

 "How could I not believe you, when I am seeing this with my very own eyes?"

-So the woman told [Srona](#srona-sronajat) her story.
+So the woman told [Śroṇa](#śroṇa-śroṇajāt) her story.
 "I was a [brāhmaṇa](#brahmin) woman in a village.
 One evening, I had prepared some delicious food because it was an auspicious day.
 The great and sublime [Kātyāyana](#kātyāyana) happened to come by on his alms round.
 I felt faith in him and gave him an offering of food.
 Then I [thought](#thought) to myself that perhaps my husband would like to share the [merit](#merit).
 'Rejoice with me that I have given alms to the great and [sublime](#sublime-being) [Kātyāyana](#kātyāyana), the [Buddha's](#buddha) heir,' I said to him.
 But he flew into a rage.
-'You have not yet offered food to the [brahmins](#brahmin), nor even presented your respects to your family and friends, and there you are giving the first part of the food to this shaven-skulled monk!
+'You have not yet offered food to the [brāhmaṇas](#brahmin), nor even presented your respects to your family and friends, and there you are giving the first part of the food to this shaven-skulled monk!
 Why can't he stuff his mouth with chaff?'

 "I made that same proposition to my son, who also got angry: 'Why doesn't your bald-head eat lumps of iron?' he yelled.